sksuryan/summarize-me-azure/README.md

 If you want a live-demo of the application, click [`here`]()

-Made with :heart: by [Vrushti Mody](https://github.com/vrushti-mody), [Saurabh Kumar Suryan](https://github.com/sksuryan), [Vidhi Gupta](https://github.com/vidhigupta9) and [Aditya Chakrabhorti](https://github.com/thealphaversion) for thr HackerEarth Hack-2021 hackathon!
+Made with :heart: by [Vrushti Mody](https://github.com/vrushti-mody), [Saurabh Kumar Suryan](https://github.com/sksuryan), [Vidhi Gupta](https://github.com/vidhigupta9) and [Aditya Chakrabhorti](https://github.com/thealphaversion) for the HackerEarth Hack-2021 hackathon!